Latin American debt crisis: History

 In the wake of Mexico's sovereign default, most commercial banks reduced significantly or halted new lending to Latin America.
 As much of Latin America's loans were short-term, a crisis ensued when their refinancing was refused.
-Billions of dollars of loans that previously would have been refinanced, were now due immediately.
+Billions of dollars of loans, which previously would have been refinanced, were now due immediately.

 The banks had to somehow restructure the debts to avoid financial panic; this usually involved new loans with very strict conditions, as well as the requirement that the debtor countries accept the intervention of the International Monetary Fund (IMF).
 There were several stages of strategies to slow and end the crisis.
 The IMF moved to restructure the payments and reduce government spending in debtor countries.
 Later it and the World Bank encouraged open markets.
-Finally, the US and the IMF pushed for debt relief, recognizing that countries would not be able to pay back in full the large sums they owed.
+Finally, the US and the IMF pushed for debt relief, recognizing that countries could not fully repay the large sums they owed.

-However, some unorthodox economists like Stephen Kanitz attribute the debt crisis not to the high level of indebtedness nor to the disorganization of the continent's economy.
-They say that the cause of the crisis was leverage limits such as US government banking regulations which forbid its banks from lending over ten times the amount of their capital, a regulation that, when the inflation eroded their lending limits, forced them to cut the access of underdeveloped countries to international savings.

 Effects

 The debt crisis of 1982 was the most serious of Latin America's history.
 Incomes and imports dropped; economic growth stagnated; unemployment rose to high levels; and inflation reduced the buying power of the middle classes.
 In fact, in the ten years after 1980, real wages in urban areas actually dropped between 20 and 40 percent.
 Additionally, investment that might have been used to address social issues and poverty was instead being used to pay the debt.
 Losses to bankers in the United States were catastrophic, perhaps more than the banking industry's entire collective profits since the nation's founding in the late 1700s.

 In response to the crisis, most nations abandoned their import substitution industrialization (ISI) models of economy and adopted an export-oriented industrialization strategy, usually the neoliberal strategy encouraged by the IMF, although there were exceptions such as Chile and Costa Rica, which adopted reformist strategies.
 A massive process of capital outflow, particularly to the United States, served to depreciate the exchange rates, thereby raising the real interest rate.
 Real GDP growth rate for the region was only 2.3 percent between 1980 and 1985, but in per capita terms Latin America experienced negative growth of almost 9 percent.
 Between 1982 and 1985, Latin America paid back US$108 billion.

+Before the debt crisis, the creditor countries of the Paris Club were unwilling to provide debt reduction or forgiveness, and would only consider rescheduling, refinancing, or restructuring debt.
+As a result of the Latin American debt crisis, the Paris Club began to gradually re-evaluate its unwillingness to provide debt forgiveness or reduction over the course of the 1980s.
+By the late 1980s, the Paris Club concluded that it was not possible to avoid a vicious cycle of debt without a willingness on the Paris Club's part to write-off non-performing loans.
+It provided its first partial debt reduction in 1988.